swapnilmishra/layout_example/DETAILS.md

 * postcss - for vendor autprefixing etc
 * Bootstrap - for responsive grid
 * Fontawesome - for icon fonts
-* MomentJS.
-Lodash - for date calculations and collection sorting respectively.
+* MomentJS, Lodash - for date calculations and collection sorting respectively.
 * Webpack,Babel - for building and compiling JSX,ES6,SASS
 * Webpack dev and prod build with different configs